OpenAgentsInc/wp-openpress-exporter/readme.txt

 * Removed published_at date from draft posts

 = 0.4.1 =
-* Bumped version to current stable Ghost version
+* Bumped version to current stable OpenPress version
 * Added Export link to plugin row display for easier access
 * Changed date format in exported JSON.
 Previously it was microtime, which caused troubles on 32 bit PHP installs, as the maximum integer was less than current time, so exports were either in scientific notation or string.
 Currently using RFC2822 format (date("r") for the devs), which works with the importer